Rapid social connectivity: Introduction

 At time $0$ the number of walkers at vertex $v$ is set to be $N_{v}$, where $(N_{v})_{v \in V}$ are independent random variables, where for each vertex $v$, we have that $N_v \sim \mathrm{Poisson}( \bar \pi_v)$ where $\bar \pi := |V| \pi $ and $\pi_v:= d_v/(2|E|)$ is the stationary distribution of the random walk on $G$.

 A directed graph $G$ is called \emph{Eulerian} if for every vertex $v$ the indegree of $v$ equals its outdegree, denoted (unambiguously) by $d_{v}$.
-One can define LSRW on $G=(V,E)$ in an analogous manner to the undirected case (e.g.~\cite{PS}).
-Its stationary distribution is again $\pi_v:= d_v/(2|E|)$ (for Eulerian $G$).
+One can define LSRW on $G=(V,E)$ in an analogous manner to the undirected case (e.g., \cite{PS}).
+Its stationary distribution is $\pi_v:= d_v/|E|$ (here $E$ is the set of directed edges).
 We say that a directed graph $G=(V,E)$ is \emph{connected} if for all $u,v \in V$ there is a directed path in $G$ from $u$ to $v$.\footnote{This is sometimes referred to as being strongly connected.} We say that an Eulerian graph $G=(V,E)$ is regular when $d_v=d_u$ for all $u,v \in V$.
 We denote a directed edge from $u $ to $v$ by $(u,v)$ and an undirected edge by $\{u,v\}$.

 We shall prove our main results in the setup that $G$ is a connected Eulerian digraph.
 Note that any graph can be thought of as an Eulerian digraph in which each edge appears with both orientations.
 However, the examples we consider shall all be graphs.
 Namely, the $n$-cycle and regular expanders.